esa/SpOC3/README.md

 SpOC 3.0 contains three distinct problems centered around a futuristic space mission.
-Starting from **1 April 2024, End of Day, Anywhere on Earth (AoE)** you have **three** months to tackle these challenges to secure a spot on the leaderboard.
+Starting from **1 April 2024, End of Day, Anywhere on Earth (AoE)** you have **three** months to tackle these challenges to secure a spot on the leaderboard, i.e., until **30 June 2024, End of Day, Anywhere on Earth (AoE)**.

 **Detailed technical descriptions for the three challenges to be solved will be made available on the [Optimise